Family of missing jogger offers $50K reward

 “We look forward to Eliza’s safe return and hope that this The FBI and TBI are assisting Memphis policehis crime.”

-Memphis Police are being assisted by the FBI and TBI.
-Friday afternoon, several investigators could bee seen collecting evidence from Fletcher’s home on Carr.
+The FBI and TBI are assisting Memphis Police.
+Friday afternoon, several investigators could be seen removing evidence from Fletcher’s home on Carr.

 Many at the Unversity of Memphis were on edge after learning about the kidnapping.